poikilos/gearlib/readme.md

 - For translation progress, see the "Tasks" section below.
 - The English branch is now the default branch.
 It only has English, so finding information is easier for English-speaking users.
   - To keep track of upstream changes (such as by viewing commit diffs), the new upstream-janssen86 branch will always match janssen86's version.
-- Features and fixes from [Erhannis's fork](https://github.com/Erhannis/getriebe) are included.
+- Features and fixes from [Erhannis' fork](https://github.com/Erhannis/getriebe) are included (Erhannis' is based on janssen86's version 2.3).

 ### Translation methods
 To reduce work and allow for easier comparison between forks, parameter names will be based on [openscad gears (english)](https://www.thingiverse.com/thing:2123204) by [benengel](https://www.thingiverse.com/benengel) February 20, 2017 ([Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0)) except